Harold H. Dunwoody: Military career

-On June 1939, he entered the U.S. Military Academy, West Point, New York, graduating in June 1943 with a Bachelor of Science degree in military engineering and commissioned a second lieutenant.
+In June 1939, he entered the U.S. Military Academy, West Point, New York, graduating in June 1943 with a Bachelor of Science degree in military engineering and commissioned a second lieutenant.
 During his time at the academy, he was sent to Fort Knox, Kentucky and later underwent combat training at Fort Chaffee, Arkansas, before sending to Europe and served as a platoon leader in the 47th Tank Battalion, 14th Armored Division.

 During the World War II, he was sent to Europe within the 1st Armored Division, in the Western Europe campaign.
-After he was wounded in the leg durig the Battle of the Bulge, he was able to escape from a disabled German tank on the Siegfried Line, in the region of Alsace-Lorraine, on the French-German border.
+After he was wounded in the leg during the Battle of the Bulge, he was able to escape from a disabled German tank on the Siegfried Line, in the region of Alsace-Lorraine, on the French-German border.

-After the war, he was promoted to major, and a temporary rank of lieutenant colonel on September 1949 before reverting to the rank of major.
+After the war, he was promoted to major, and a temporary rank of lieutenant colonel in September 1949 before reverting to the rank of major.
 He took part in the Korean War and served here for eighth months.
 From August to September 1951, he commanded the 3rd Battalion, 17th Infantry Regiment, 7th Infantry Division.
 He led his troops captured Hill 820 and Hill 851 near Chupari, but later surrounded after he and his men held off repeated attacks by Chinese troops for two days.
 For his actions, he was awarded the Distinguished Service Cross.

 Dunwoody's Distinguished Service Cross citation reads: